 On March 26, 1992, the prototype Saab 2000 took to the skies for the first time.
 At the controls were pilots Eric Sjöberg and Lennart Nordh, plus Flight Test Engineers Sture Rodling and Anders Bergstrand.

-“It was an experience of a lifetime for a young test engineer as myself.
-Opportunities like this are rare and I feel privileged to have been part of it,” said Anders
+“It was an experience of a lifetime for a young test engineer like myself.
+Opportunities like this are rare, and I feel privileged to have been part of it,” said Anders

 However, during the flight testing programme, it became clear that the aircraft had control issues.